vivaria/edisonrul.ing/docs/source/cards/s/spiritual-earth-art-kurogane.md

 ### Card Rulings

-●Tributing a monster is a cost for “Spiritual Earth Art – Kurogane”.
+*   Tributing a monster is a cost for “Spiritual Earth Art – Kurogane”.
-●You can Tribute a face-down EARTH monster for the cost of “Spiritual Earth Art – Kurogane”.
+*   You can Tribute a face-down EARTH monster for the cost of “Spiritual Earth Art – Kurogane”.
-●“Spiritual Earth Art – Kurogane” is an effect that targets 1 monster in your GY.
+*   “Spiritual Earth Art – Kurogane” is an effect that targets 1 monster in your GY.
 (So it will be negated by “Necrovalley” or “The End of Anubis”).